-- 6.9 There are no known or identified abnormal development costs which would undermine the ability of this site to pay appropriate contributions towards infrastructure. - 6.10 The development will be subject to Section 106 agreement(s) to provide the necessary infrastructure to meet the needs of the new residents of the scheme.
-The Council introduced its Community Infrastructure Levy (CIL), in July 2015.
-This site is however zero CIL rated on the basis that a comprehensive S.106 agreement(s) will cover all on-site and off-site infrastructure provision.
+- 7.13 There are no known or identified abnormal development costs which would undermine the ability of this site to pay appropriate contributions towards infrastructure. - 7.14 The development will be subject to Section 106 agreement(s) to provide the necessary infrastructure to meet the needs of the new residents of the scheme.
+The Council introduced its Community Infrastructure Levy (CIL), in

+July 2015.
+This site is however zero CIL rated on the basis that a comprehensive Section 106 agreement(s) will cover all on-site and off-site infrastructure provision.
 This will include, for example, education, community services, open space provision and maintenance, bus service contributions and off-site highways improvements, as well as affordable housing.
-The S.106 agreement will also define the timing of essential infrastructure to ensure that this is provided in parallel with the delivery of housing. - 6.11 The main items identified to be funded as a result of the impact of the proposed development from a Section 106 agreement include:
+The Section 106 agreement will also define the timing of essential infrastructure to ensure that this is provided in parallel with the delivery of housing.

-- Affordable housing the individual composition of the tenure will be determined at the time of the application in accordance with the Affordable Housing SPD; - On-site and off-site junction improvements Long Chaulden and The Avenue are the primary vehicular access points and should be in place when development commences.
-The timing of improvements to be determined following advice from the local Highway Authority at the planning application stage; - Sustainable transport contributions as advised by the passenger transport unit at the County Council and local Highway Authority relating to potential improvements to the cycle/footpath network; - New 2 form entry school and education contributions to secure land for the school site and appropriate contributions towards the school as advised by the Local Education Authority; - Other education and community contributions as advised by the Local Education Authority and County Council; - Delivery of a new doctors' surgery or contributions towards enlargement of the Parkwood surgery - support for new GP provision, which may be in the form of an off-site extension to Parkwood Surgery, provision of an onsite satellite surgery for Parkwood, or accommodation for a new GP practice on-site.
-Dependent on advice from the NHS/CCG as to how best to meet local health needs. - Land for other community/commercial uses within the community hub. - Open space and play areas in accordance with NPFA standards.
-Early liaison is encouraged with Sports England regarding advice on the provision and management of related sports pitches and, where justified, other facilities. - 6.12 Early liaison required with Thames Water to develop a Drainage Strategy to identify any infrastructure upgrades required in order to ensure that sufficient sewerage and sewerage treatment capacity is available to support the timely delivery of the site. - 6.13 Early liaison required with the local planning authority to ensure appropriate sustainable drainage is designed into the development scheme at an early stage. - 6.14 The detailed scope and level of requirements will be determined at the planning application stage and in accordance with policies in operation at that time.
+- 7.15 The main items identified to be funded as a result of the impact of the proposed development from a Section 106 agreement include: - Affordable housing the individual composition of the tenure will be determined at the time of the application in accordance with the Affordable Housing SPD; - On-site and off-site junction improvements Long Chaulden and The Avenue are the primary vehicular access points and should be in place when development commences.
+The timing of improvements to be determined following advice from the local Highway Authority at the planning application stage; - Sustainable transport contributions as advised by the Passenger Transport Unit at the County Council and Local Highway Authority relating to potential improvements to the cycle/footpath network; - New 2 form entry school and education contributions to secure land for the school site and appropriate contributions towards the school as advised by the Local Education Authority; - Other education and community contributions as advised by the Local Education Authority and County Council; - Delivery of a new doctors' surgery or contributions towards enlargement of the Parkwood surgery - support for new GP provision, which may be in the form of an off-site extension to Parkwood Surgery, provision of an on-site satellite surgery for Parkwood, or accommodation for a new GP practice on-site.
+Dependent on advice from the NHS/Clinical Commissioning Group (CCG) as to how best to meet local health needs. - Land for other community/commercial uses within the community hub. - Open space and play areas including the provision of Locally Equipped Play Areas (LEAPs) and Local Areas of Play (LAPs) on the site and contributions toward other facilities where a need is identified.
+Consideration should be given to the Fields in Trust (formerly known as the National Playing Fields Association) standards17.
+Early liaison is encouraged with Sports England regarding advice on the provision and management of related sports pitches and, where justified, other facilities.